Ludovic Renou : Academic, Runner, et Bon Vivant

 • "Comparing Experiments in Discounted Problems,'' (with X. Venel), 2024.
 The paper.

 • "Persuasion with Ambiguous Communication,'' (with X. Cheng, P. Klibanoff, S. Mukerji), 2024.
-Paper coming soon.
+The paper.

 • "Who Give, Who Care,'' (with Y. Bramoulle and R. Deb), 2024.
 Paper coming soon.